rackerlabs/support-how-to/content/how-to/rackspace-fabric/azure-v2-upgrade/index.md

 Accessing Dedicated Hosting Portal
 --------------------------------------------

-**Note**: The Dedicated Hosting Portal (MyRackspace) will not be accessible unless the user is currently in a Dedicated Hosting Account.
+**Note**: The Dedicated Hosting Portal (MyRackspace) will only be accessible when the user is currently in a Dedicated Hosting Account.

 **How to switch into Dedicated Hosting Account**